soxueren/atsd/api/sql/README.md

 | nurswgvml502 | null           | null                  | 16.3       |
 ```

-To filter records with or without specified entity tags, use `IS NULL` and `IS NOT NULL` conditions:
+To filter records with or without specified entity tags, use `IS NOT NULL` or `IS NULL` operators:

 ```sql
 SELECT entity, entity.tags.os, entity.tags.app, avg(value)